kajdreef/slides/inf295-program-analysis/tosem17-dynamic-dependence-summaries/presentation.md

     + Potential high cost savings
     + Reuse of dynamic summaries caused the costs in performing dynamic dependency analysis to be significantly reduced.
     + Can lead to a perceptible loss of accuracy.
-    + Traceoff: Small loss of accuracy for performance gain.
+    + Trade-off: Small loss of accuracy for performance gain.

 ----